Your Right to Choose Psychiatry-UK for adult ADHD NHS assessment and treatment in England

 What if my GP will not refer me?

 Assuming that your GP is refusing to refer you due to funding concerns and not a clinical reason, you can ask them to read the NHS information governing patient choice.
-Common causes of confusion are the fact that we are not commissioned in your CCG, which is not relevant, or that the GP is only aware of applying through an IFR (Individual Funding Request) and asking the CCG for permission first, which again, is not necessary.
+Common causes of confusion are the fact that we are not commissioned in your ICB, which is not relevant, or that the GP is only aware of applying through an IFR (Individual Funding Request) and asking the ICB for permission first, which again, is not necessary.

 Does it cover Scotland/Wales/N.Ireland?